Diocese of Jefferson City releases 33 names accused of sexual abuse

 The list was derived based on procedures set by the U.S. Bishops’ Charter for the Protection of Children and Young People.

-"Their actions, and the incomplete transparency we have lived under by not making all their names public, has affected the relationship of every priest, every bishop with the faithful," Bishop McKnight said in a statement.
+"Their actions, and the incomplete transparency we have lived under by not making all their names public, has affected the relationship of every priest, every bishop with the faithful," McKnight said.

 This is, "an update to the public on work to bring greater transparency and healing for the Diocese of Jefferson City," according to a news release.